ggenny/crtmpserver/README.md

 ## 1.1-rc1 Version

-aligned to ( -- ported netio )  Gavriloaie Eugen-Andrei commit.
+aligned to ( d2af6198341a ) Gavriloaie Eugen-Andrei commit with minor build fix

 ## Features